Star Wars land: Everything we know about Galaxy's Edge

+Disney says no reservations will be required for the Disney World version opening in August, but capacity will be limited.

+Reservations for attractions are not typical for Disney, but this is not a typical theme park experience.
+The actors, shops, food and rides are all designed to create the illusion you really are on another planet in this fantasy universe, set in a time between The Last Jedi and the upcoming Episode 9.
+Order drinks in the cantina and you may tangle with a bounty hunter.
+Adopt a Loth-cat in the marketplace.
+Make choices that benefit the light or dark side.
+Seek out a craftsman to help you build your own lightsaber, or help rescue rebel fighters as you dodge blaster fire and fly the Millennium Falcon.

 Disney has been slowly releasing details of the land as we approach opening day, giving limited previews of experiences to a handful of reporters.
-We have a better idea the vast menu selection and theming of each store in the marketplace, along with more ride details.
-There will also be an app that unlocks even more storyline through the park.
+We have a better idea of the vast menu selection and theming of each store in the marketplace, along with more ride details.
+There will also be an app that unlocks even more of the storyline throughout the park.

 Visitors can expect new creatures, smells and plenty of high-tech effects that will bring the fantasy universe to life.
 Disney is also building a luxury Star Wars hotel in Florida for guests to role-play in costume, adding even more layers of story possibilities.